teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 This state machine contains `stateCount` entries of type `state_t` that specify the default transition for each state.
 The default transition of a state will be taken if the current input character is not matched by any edge.
 If it is zero, the tokenization process stops.

 If all states have a failing default transition, this state machine SHOULD be omitted to save space.

+### Deterministic Finite Automaton (DFA) group starting states

+When the tokenizer is inside a group with the `AdvanceByCharacter` flag set, it used to repeatedly run the DFA at the start of each character, until it can match either the group's end token, or the start of a nested group.
+This is very inefficient, because it can lead to characters being processed multiple times.
+To improve this, we can add extra states to the DFA that will only match the tokens are looking for when inside a group, and start from there.

+This state machine contains `groupCount` entries of type `state_t` that specify the starting state of the DFA when the tokenizer is inside a group.

+If tokenizing all groups starts at the DFA's regular initial state, this state machine SHOULD be omitted to save space.

+If a group has a non-default starting state, tokenizers MAY assume that any group start token they match will be allowed to nest inside the group, and skip checking the _GroupNesting_ table.

 ### LR(1) state machine